-Call Accolade Customer Service or visit member.accolade.com or blueshieldca.com for additional information about how to get prescription Drugs from the mail service pharmacy.
+Visit blueshieldca.com or use the Claims Administrator's mobile app for additional information about how to get prescription Drugs from the mail service pharmacy.

 Obtaining Specialty Drugs from a Network Specialty Pharmacy

 Specialty Drugs are Drugs that require coordination of care, close monitoring, or extensive patient training for self-administration that cannot be met by a retail pharmacy, and that are available at a Network Specialty Pharmacy.
 Specialty Drugs may also require special handling or manufacturing processes (such as biotechnology), restriction to certain Physicians or pharmacies, or reporting of certain clinical events to the FDA.
 Specialty Drugs generally have a higher cost.